ringcentral/ringcentral-js/README.md

 var platform = rcsdk.platform();
 ```

-Now that you have your platform object and SDK has been configured with the correct server URL and API key, your
+Now that you have your platform object and the SDK has been configured with the correct server URL and API key, your
-application can log in so that it can access the features of the API.
+application can now log in and access the features of this API.

 ## Login